-Dismissal: Parents will walk to entrance Door #2 of Orrville Elementary School at dismissal time.
+Dismissal: Parents will walk to entrance Door #2 of Orrville Elementary School at dismissal time not using the car line.
 Students will not be released to anyone under the age of 18 unless special arrangements have been made through the director.
 Staff will release students only to those persons listed on the registration form.
 If an emergency arises, the parent must provide a written, signed note giving the person permission to pick up their child.
 Staff will check ID's of anyone they do not recognize.
 Please let people know about this ahead of time so they bring a photo ID.

 Teachers must maintain the teacher/child ratio at all times.
 Therefore, if you have a question that you would like to discuss with the teacher, please be prepared to stay until all children have departed from the classroom.
-Teachers are not able to meet with each individual parent during arrival/dismissal time, but have time allotted at the end of the day.
+Teachers are not able to meet with each individual parent during arrival/dismissal time.